kaascevich/Brainflip/Readme.md

 ## References

-I used the [epistle to the implementors] as a reference when putting together the interpreter and some of its settings.
+I used the [epistle to the implementors](http://brainfuck.org/epistle.html "Hey Siri, define \"epistle\"") as a reference when putting together the interpreter and some of its settings.
 I don't know who the heck you are, but thanks anyway, Daniel.

-[epistle to the implementors]: http://brainfuck.org/epistle.html "Hey Siri, define \"epistle\""

 [Swift 5.9]: https://img.shields.io/badge/Swift-5.9-%23f05138?logo=swift
 [macOS Sonoma]: https://img.shields.io/badge/macOS-Sonoma-brightgreen?logo=apple
 [Xcode 15]: https://img.shields.io/badge/Xcode-15-%23147efb?logo=Xcode